hashicorp/consul/website/source/docs/agent/checks.html.markdown

   set to the failed state.
 This mechanism, conceptually similar to a dead man's switch, relies on the application to directly report its health.
 For example, a healthy app can periodically `PUT` a status update to the HTTP endpoint; if the app fails, the TTL will expire and the health check enters a critical state.
+TTL checks also persist their last known status to disk.
+This allows the Consul agent to restore the last known status of the check across restarts.
+Persisted check status is valid through the end of the TTL from the time of the last check.

 ## Check Definition